Medieval Science and Philosophy

 The real historical relationship between science and religion

-Today popular histories do try and recognise this variety.
+Today, some popular histories do try and recognise this variety.
 The people we want to eulogise as the great heroes of science rarely had such clear cut views as was once thought.
-This has led to what I call the 'examination' school of historical writing that can sometimes read like a series of end of term report cards where the figures of the past are praised or scolded according to how much the modern writer thinks they got right.
-A good example of this approach is John Gribbins recent Science: A History 1543 - 2001 (published as The Scientists in the US) which is really just an entertaining collection of anecdotes covered in a positivist gloss.
-But at least he largely avoids the conflict myth and admits that neither Giordano Bruno nor the anti-Trinitarian Michael Servetus can be described as martyrs for science.
+This has led to what I call the 'examination' school of historical writing that can sometimes read like an end-of-term report card, where the figures of the past are praised or scolded according to how much the modern writer thinks they got right.
+A good example of this approach is John Gribbin's recent Science: A History 1543 - 2001 (published as The Scientists in the US) which is really just an entertaining collection of anecdotes covered in a positivist gloss.
+But at least he largely avoids the conflict myth and admits that neither Giordano Bruno nor the anti-Trinitarian theologian Michael Servetus can be described as martyrs for science.

 Full-on confrontations between science and religion are reasonably rare.
 Even when such encounters occur, they are usually arguments between co-religionists with shared concerns about how new discoveries affect faith.
-We find this during the debate that followed the publication of Darwins Origin of Species where Christians such as Asa Gray defended both the theory of evolution and Christianitys accommodation with it.
-Another cause of confusion is when people seeking to attack religion seek to co-opt science onto their side.
-For instance, whether one is pro-life or not has nothing to do with science, but is often portrayed as such.
+We find this during the debate that followed the publication of Darwin's Origin of Species where Christians such as Asa Gray defended both the theory of evolution and Christianity's accommodation with it.
+Another cause of confusion is when people seeking to attack religion try to co-opt science onto their side.
+For instance, whether one is pro-life or pro-choice has nothing to do with science, but this moral choice is often portrayed as such.
 Concerns about experiments on stem cells also arise from ethics.

-This leads us straight to the real conflict which is between religion and naturalism.
+This leads us straight to the real conflict, which is between religion and naturalism.
 And here the warfare is real enough.
 Science is partly characterised by methodological naturalism which was used by natural philosophers of the Middle Ages and fully approved by the Church.
 They realised, as modern naturalists do not, that it is an error of logic to assume that because science assumes naturalism to simplify and explain, it follows that science shows naturalism is true.
 It is not the purpose of this article to attack the naturalistic fallacy, merely to observe that many of the alleged battles between science and religion are actually being fought by proxy between naturalism and religion, with science as the weapon of both.
-And, as the defeats of naturalism over the big bang and spontaneous generation showed, the traffic is by no means all one way.
+And, as the defeats of naturalism over the steady state universe and spontaneous generation of life showed, the traffic is by no means all one way.